Naina Jaiswal

 Naina Jaiswal (born on 22 March 2000) is an Indian table tennis player who won multiple titles in both national and international championships.
-She is also a "Child Prodigy star" who started pursuing PhD at the age of 17.
+She is also a "Child Prodigy" who started pursuing PhD at the age of 17.

 Early life

 Born in Hyderabad to Ashwani Kumar Jaiswal and Bhagya Laxmi Jaiswal, Naina had completed her graduation at the age of 13 from St. Mary's College, Hyderabad.
 At the age of 15 she has completed her master's degree and at the age of 17 she began a PhD.

 Education

 Naina Jaiswal completed her 10th grade at the age of 8, completed her Intermediate at the age of 10, completed her Graduate degree from St. Mary's College at the age of 13, completed her Post graduation from Osmania University at the age of 15 and currently she is pursuing her PhD.
 She is the youngest post-graduate from Asia.